abhisek/afl-in-the-cloud/README.md

 ## Notes

-The proof of concept uses multi-machine fuzzing.
-The `sync-dir` is on a shared network file system, something that is not recommended by the author due to lock-up issues with NFS.
+The setup uses multi-machine fuzzing to achieve scale.
+The `sync-dir` is on a shared network file system, something which is not recommended by the AFL author due to lock-up issues with NFS.
 As workaround, we are using `-f` option to have AFL create the input file in `/tmp`.
 Only internal fuzzer state and crashes are shared over NFS.

 ## References